-Use italics for general terms such as vs., et al., in vivo, in vitro; statistical tests like t test, F test, U test; related coefficients as r, sample size as n, and probability as P; names of genes; and Latin names of bacteria and biological species.
+Use italics for general terms such as vs., et al.; statistical tests like t test, F test, U test; related coefficients as r, sample size as n, and probability as P.

 2.4.7 Equations

 Equations should be inserted into the text using an equation Editor in editable format, not as images.